aromig/notes/csharp_oop.md

 ## Generic Methods

-Generic methods allow a method to be used with multiple datatypes.
+Generic methods allow a method to be used with multiple data types.
 They can be used in place of overloading methods, resulting in less code to write & maintain.

 Instead of writing: